sdotson/blog-posts/clean architecture.md

 - **Stable dependencies** - Less stable components should depend on more stable components.
 - **Stable abstractions** - Stable components should be abstract and and less table components whould be more concrete.

-More concretely in terms of organization, clean architecture advocates for domain logic, interface adaptors, interfaces, entities, and use cases.
+Clean architecture advocates for organizing code into domain logic, interface adaptors, interfaces, entities, and use cases.

 ## Our implementation
 We decided to implement a pattern heavily influenced by Clean Architecture.
 We came up with a layered architecture organized by function, including domain, adaptors, glue, entities, and interfaces.
 We also started to use TypeScript to clarify what interfaces were implemented and express our entities more elegantly.